-The doctoral thesis may be co-supervised by two or more doctors when there are academic reasons that warrant this, such as those with an interdisciplinary subject matter, subject to prior authorization from the academic committee of the doctoral programme.
-This authorization may subsequently be withdrawn if in the opinion of the academic committee of the doctoral program, the joint supervision does not benefit the development of the thesis.
+The doctoral thesis may be co-supervised by a maximum of three doctors when there are academic reasons that warrant this, such as the interdisciplinarity of the dissertation and the corresponding research.
+The co-supervision is subject to prior authorisation from the Academic Committee of the doctoral programme.
+This authorisation may be subsequently withdrawn if, in the opinion of the Academic Committee, the co-supervision does not benefit the development of the thesis.

 Thesis co-supervisors must be doctors with accredited research experience, meeting the same requisites as supervisors in that regard.

-The student must complete the application form for thesis co-supervision and submit it, together with the necessary documentation, to the Department’s secretariat.
+The student must complete the application form for thesis co-supervision and submit it, together with the necessary documentation, to [email protected].

 • A document explaining the academic grounds for the request.